eBay/akutan/docs/kafka.md

 -   **Writing:** Kafka brokers don't implement group commit, so Kafka's log append performance will collapse with constant load spread across more clients.
-This would drastically limit our ability to scale out Beam's API tier.
+This would drastically limit our ability to scale out Akutan's API tier.

-Kafka could still work as Beam's log, but working through the issues may be more trouble than it's worth.
-We plan to continue to use Kafka during the ProtoBeam v3 effort.
-In parallel we will investigate our options for Beam's log and try to determine the best path forward.
+Kafka could still work as Akutan's log, but working through the issues may be more trouble than it's worth.
+We plan to continue to use Kafka during the ProtoAkutan v3 effort.
+In parallel we will investigate our options for Akutan's log and try to determine the best path forward.

-Beam's requirements for a replicated log
+Akutan's requirements for a replicated log
 -----------------------------------------

-Beam relies on its log to store its incoming requests in a consistent order.
-Once the log externalizes a log entry to other views, Beam depends on that log entry to be at that position in the log forever after; otherwise, the views could diverge and the entire state could become corrupt.
+Akutan relies on its log to store its incoming requests in a consistent order.
+Once the log externalizes a log entry to other views, Akutan depends on that log entry to be at that position in the log forever after; otherwise, the views could diverge and the entire state could become corrupt.
 Therefore, changes to the log need to be synchronously persisted (to handle crashes and power outages) and synchronously replicated (to handle machine failures).

-Beam's log replication may need to span datacenters.
-We don't yet know whether Beam will be deployed within a single datacenter or whether Beam will need to span datacenters.
-If a Beam deployment is to span datacenters, we plan to do that by replicating the log across datacenters and running independent sets of Beam views in each datacenter.
+Akutan's log replication may need to span datacenters.
+We don't yet know whether Akutan will be deployed within a single datacenter or whether Akutan will need to span datacenters.
+If a Akutan deployment is to span datacenters, we plan to do that by replicating the log across datacenters and running independent sets of Akutan views in each datacenter.
 This focuses the most of the cross-datacenter concerns on the replicated log.

-Beam's log should be accessible from various programming languages.
-The Beam API tier and all of the views need to be able to access the log.
+Akutan's log should be accessible from various programming languages.
+The Akutan API tier and all of the views need to be able to access the log.
 The API tier needs to append to the log, while most views only need to read from the log.
 We want the flexibility to create views in various languages to leverage existing code bases and exploit their relative strengths.
-To do so, we need Beam's log to have support for many languages, at least for reading.
+To do so, we need Akutan's log to have support for many languages, at least for reading.

-These are the access patterns we anticipate on Beam's log:
+These are the access patterns we anticipate on Akutan's log:

-1.  **Multiple readers tailing the log:** During normal operation in Beam, many views will be reading newly-written entries from the end of the log.
+1.  **Multiple readers tailing the log:** During normal operation in Akutan, many views will be reading newly-written entries from the end of the log.

-2.  **Multiple writers appending to the log:** During normal operation in Beam, multiple API servers with potentially high levels of concurrency will be appending requests to the log.
+2.  **Multiple writers appending to the log:** During normal operation in Akutan, multiple API servers with potentially high levels of concurrency will be appending requests to the log.

 3.  **Long sequential reads:** When a view starts up, it will need to